lethal-lisa/LucidOverCalc/overclock-guide/GUIDE.md

 1. History and the Benefits of Overclocking Nowadays
 2. How to Overclock LSDj ROM
-3. Amplitude Modulation Synthesis and Groove/Tempo/BPM relation (commands)
+3. Amplitude Modulation Synthesis - Overclocking Hum
-   - Other commands
+4. Workflow changes (Groove/Tempo/BPM relation)
-4. CPU usage
+5. CPU usage
+6. Controlling the Extra Hum
+7. # Quickstart mini guide
+8. WAV channel
+9. Another look at the tables
-5. LSDj Version Overclock differrence
+11. LSDj Version Overclock differrence

 [NOTE: **This guide as for now is a bit unfinished**, and multiple examples are coming very soon]